keijiro/FFmpegRecorder/README.md

 CAVEAT
 ------

-This pakcage uses a dirty trick to access the internal API of Unity Recorder -- It pretends to be [AOV Recorder] to circumvent the protection.
+This package uses a dirty trick to access the internal API of Unity Recorder -- It pretends to be [AOV Recorder] to circumvent the protection.
 This means you can't use FFmpegRecorder and AOV Recorder at the same time.
 You only can use one of these packages in a project.